 Finding the best VPN free trial can be tricky, and every provider seems to have a different idea of what a VPN free trial actually is.
 From our experience, we've found that they usually fall into two categories – a free VPN trial that lets you test the service with limited features, or a money-back guarantee which requires an initial payment that can be refunded no questions asked within a certain period.

-If you really want to get to know a VPN, it's worth paying upfront and then claiming back if it turns out it's not for you.
+If you really want to get to know a VPN, it's definitely worth paying upfront and then claiming back if it turns out it's not for you.
 You'll have at least a month to get a feel for the service before claiming your refund, and you'll also have no limitations in terms of bandwidth, features, or privacy.